 Anatomic Shoulder Implant Systems

-The Shoulder HemiCAP® Systems and the The OVO® and OVOMotion™ Shoulder Arthroplasty System w/ Inlay Glenoid restore the articular surface geometry of the humeral head and preserve all of the surrounding joint structures using an innovative 3-dimensional mapping system and a contoured articular resurfacing implant.
-Our nonspherical humeral implants truly recreate the native anatomy of the Shoulder joint, are proved to reduce pain and improve range of motion.
-The HemiCAP® Shoulder and OVO™ systems are approved for use in the US and most European markets for the treatment of articular cartilage defects in the shoulder as well as the gleniod.
+The Shoulder HemiCAP® Systems and the OVO® and OVOMotion® with Inlay Glenoid Shoulder Arthroplasty Systems restore the articular surface geometry of the humeral head while preserving all surrounding joint structures by using an innovative 3-dimensional mapping system and a nonspherical humeral implant.
+Our aspherical humeral implants truly recreate the native anatomy of the Shoulder joint, are proved to reduce pain and improve range of motion.
+The HemiCAP® Shoulder and OVO® systems are approved for use in the US and most European markets for the treatment of articular cartilage defects in the shoulder as well as the gleniod.

 Some of the clinical conditions that The Shoulder HemiCAP® system & OVO®/OVOMotion® with Inlay Glenoid Total Shoulder Arthroplasty Systems are used to treat are:

 - Avascular necrosis (AVN)